 You might hire a root doctor, say, to visit a graveyard (“the garden”) and speak to the man you killed about your murder trial.
 For example.

-And yes, that’s a real example, from the most famous Savannah story: the Jim Williams trial, made famous in The Book.
+Hoodoo is an integral part of the most famous Savannah story: the Jim Williams trial, made famous in The Book.
 While on trial for murder, Jim Williams hired a Hoodoo Root Doctor to put various spells on everyone from his lawyers to his former lover turned murder victim.
-It worked, too: Jim Williams was put on trial 4 times and walked away free each time.
-(Yes, this is a true story, and it’s one of the. most ridiculous and fascinating true crime stories we’ve ever heard.)
+It worked, too: Jim Williams was put on trial 4 times… and walked away free each time.
+(Yes, this is a true story, and it’s one of the most ridiculous and fascinating true crime stories we’ve ever heard.)